RAVANA-Final-Project/RavanaAPMS/README.md

 2. **🛠️ Run the setup file to install the application directly.**

-Alternatively, you can set up the application manually:

 3. **📥 Download the SQL backup file from the repository:**

     [Download SQL Backup File](https://github.com/RAVANA-Final-Project/RavanaAPMS/releases/download/v1.0.0/Database_backup.sql)